Part V

 Without containment, this same openness can lead to over-disclosure, boundary loosening, or idealizing others.

-Dissociatives (ketamine)
+Dissociatives (Ketamine)

 While dissociatives act through NMDA receptor antagonism, the lived experience may include a sense of floating outside the usual self-story, as if watching your life from a slight distance.